gracenho829/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?

 For the "intruder" it is designed so that they do not know about the system at all.
 The device is set up behind the door so that the intruder is not aware of what is going on at the other side of the door.

-For the "user" of the pi system, it will simply alert them with a bright LED light.
+If the user on the inside encountered the device, after seeing a device hooked up to a door with a receiver, and seeing that the light on the receiver started to flash red, it's likely that the user would get a clear indication that something was going on with the door, and it probably wouldn't take long for them to understand that someone was trying to get in through the door.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.